The Corday-Morgan Prizes are awarded for the most meritorious contributions to chemistry.

 Guidelines for Nominators

-- Only RSC Members can nominate for the 2015 Prizes and Awards Main portfolio
+- Only RSC Members can nominate for this prize

-- The prize is open to candidates based in the UK or Republic of Ireland only
+- The prize is open to nominees based in the UK or Republic of Ireland only

-- Candidates should be 40 years old or under on 31 January 2015.
-The age specified is a guide for nominators and selection panellists; the RSC Awards Working Group gives appropriate consideration to those who have taken career breaks or followed different study paths
+- Nominees should be 40 or under on 31 January 2016.
+Consideration will also be given to those who have taken career breaks or followed different study paths

 - Your name, contact details, and membership number (please contact the RSC Membership team if you do not know your membership details)

 - The names and contact details of two referees.
 Please inform referees of the nomination as the awards system will contact them as soon as the application is submitted.
-Referees may not be working at the same institution as the candidate, or include the candidate's post-doc or PhD supervisor
+Referees may not be working at the same institution as the nominee, or include the nominee's post-doc or PhD supervisor

 - Referees must provide reports by 31 January